seefood/animated-gifs/README.md

 when I need it), but it will take a little time to get everything categorized and appropriately named.

-You're welcome to add to this repo (Seefood) or Snipe's, but understand that We're each picky with our different forks.
+You're welcome to add to this repo (Seefood) or Snipe's, but understand that/ We're each picky with our different forks.
 If we don't accept your pull request because your gif isn't punchy enough, don't be sad.
 This isn't a collection of all gifs - this is a collection of gifs that I found to be particularly